The Fed just announced that it will be increasing the current interest rate by another 0.75 percentage points—the biggest increase since 1994.

 While a filing extension allows you to file past the deadline, it doesn’t actually extend your payment deadline.
 Failure to file is five percent of your unpaid tax bill for each month that your return is late, and can, again, reach up to 25 percent.

-Get caught up!
-This is truly the only answer, because running from the IRS only causes penalties, costs, and headaches to go up.
+The number one thing you can do to resolve your situation is to get caught up!
+Running from the IRS only causes penalties, costs, and headaches to go up.
 What’s more, the IRS won’t approve you for any debt relief if you owe late taxes.

 The good news is that you most likely will be able to work out a payment plan or relief option as long as you get current with missing tax returns.
 If you have a valid reason for not filing your taxes, penalty abatement may be available.